-Top Hat was the fourth movie Fred Astaire and Ginger Rogers did together and is considered to be the most popular of their ten movies.
+Top Hat was the fourth movie Fred Astaire and Ginger Rogers made together and is considered the most popular of their ten movies.
 It opened on August 29, 1935 and became the highest grossing movie of that year, bringing in $3.2 million - comparable to $110 million in today's inflation-adjusted dollars (back then the average ticket price was 24 cents).
-It included the Irving Berlin classic Cheek to Cheek and No Strings (I'm Fancy Free).
+It included the Irving Berlin classics Cheek to Cheek and No Strings (I'm Fancy Free).

-Watching Fred and Ginger was surely a great way to escape the grim reality of the Depression - as opposed to the glut of superhero movies during the Great Recession of the 21st century.
+Watching Fred and Ginger was surely a great way to escape the grim reality of the Depression - as opposed to the glut of superhero movies during the first 15 years of the 21st century.